TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/filtering.md

 ---
-title: Filtering Markheets
+title: Filtering markheets
 ---

-Filtering displays only the rows that meet criteria that you specify and hides rows that you do not want displayed.
+Filtering displays only the rows that meet criteria that you specify and hides rows that you don't want displayed.

 You can use any column on the marksheet as a filter, e.g., you can focus on the pupils eligible for Pupil Premium.